Intern Salary by State: Which Pays Most? (2025–26)

 Which state pays the most?

 On both gross and net measures, Queensland currently tops the table.
 A starting intern earns around $94,670 per year and takes home roughly $69 k after tax and HECS.
 Western Australia and the Northern Territory follow closely, offering base salaries above $90 k with net pay around $67 k.
-These three jurisdictions also offer some of the most generous leave entitlements (six to seven weeks), which effectively increases hourly rates.
+Queensland also offers six weeks of annual leave, while NT's leave settings can be particularly generous for NT-based doctors and seven-day shiftworkers.

 At the other end, New South Wales pays the lowest base salary at $80,570 with an estimated take-home of about $62 k.
 Victoria sits mid-pack in base pay but has a relatively flat intern/resident scale and higher registrar salaries later on.